chasereckling/coin_combo/README.md

    $ bundle install

-2. next run ruby app.rb in the terminal:
+2. Run ruby app.rb in the terminal:

    $ ruby app.rb

-3. in your browser navigate to the url: localhost:4567.
+3. In your browser navigate to the url: localhost:4567.

 Copyright and Licensing: